Travelling To France With Your Dog: Let's Sniff Out the Post-Brexit Rules

 You can stay in luxury accommodation without compromising on standards to find pet-friendly apartments.

 Morzine has a variety of shops, which means you can easily pick up dog food and other doggy treats.
-You don't have to worry that you can't get what your dog needs, especially with new rules about bringing food from the UK.
+You don't have to worry that you can't get what your dog needs, especially with new rules about bringing food from the UK into the EU.
 Remember that if your dog needs a specific diet for medical reasons you can bring that food with you from the UK.

 In France, shops, bars, and restaurants are more pet-friendly than in the UK.
 You will be welcome as long as your dog is well behaved.

 There are great vets in and around Morzine who can look after your dog and prepare them for their journey back to the UK.